 The required fieldwork component provides students with supervised experience in professionally relevant areas.
 The concurrent fieldwork course, serves as a structured means for students to reflect on their field experiences, connect theory to practice, and strengthen their professional philosophy and identity.

-- ME Postsecondary Administration and Student Affairs (ME PASA)
+- Master of Education in Postsecondary Administration and Student Affairs

 People are saying